b4you/EmpAppDocs/WebAdmin/admin-introduction.rst

    :alt: interface_basic
    :scale: 50 %

    1. The logged in user information.

-   2.The dashboard link.
+   2. The dashboard link.

-   3.The user management.
+   3. The user management.

-   4.The group management.
+   4. The group management.

-   5.The category management.
+   5. The category management.

-   6.The style management.
+   6. The style management.

-   7.The position management.
+   7. The position management.

-   8.The application version history list.
+   8. The application version history list.

-   9.The uploading new release for mobile application.
+   9. The uploading new release for mobile application.

 2. Navigation bar